Environment configurations

 Environment-specific configurations

-When you deploy to a production environment, ensure that the correct configurations are applied.
+When you deploy to a production environment, ensure the correct configurations are applied.
 In a Production environment, you should never use credentials, tokens, or endpoints from a Preproduction environment.

-Environment-specific configurations are also useful if you have an e-commerce site with payment provider methods that you do not want to run in a test environment, or if you want to apply specific log rules for an environment.
+Environment-specific configurations are also useful if you have an ecommerce site with payment provider methods that you do not want to run in a test environment or if you want to apply specific log rules for an environment.

-Adding the configuration
+Add the configuration

-Identifying the environment
+Identify the environment

 To apply a specific configuration, you need to identify the environment name at runtime using ASPNETCORE_ENVIRONMENT variable.
 Add the configuration for each environment requiring a specific configuration.

-Using the configuration
+Use the configuration

 To apply a specific configuration and identify the environment at runtime, use the following code: